Meet Our Vermont Team of Physical Therapists

 Doctor of Physical Therapy, B.S.
 OSHAS, DPT

-The newest Wayfinder, Liza is dedicated to partnering with each patient to reduce physical burdens and foster functional growth for both body and mind.
-With a strong emphasis on evidence-based treatment and patient education, Liza ensures that every individual feels informed and empowered in their recovery journey.
+Liza is dedicated to partnering with each patient to reduce physical burdens and foster functional growth for both body and mind.
+With a strong emphasis on evidence-based treatment and patient education, she ensures that every patient feels informed, empowered, and supported throughout their recovery journey.

-Liza also brings in-depth knowledge via deep research into fall prevention outcome measures for the elderly, RED-S Relative Energy Deficiency in Sports, and the treatment of sacroiliac dysfunction.
-Her capstone research paper focused on the validity of telehealth physical therapy (editors note: it’s valid!).
+Liza brings in-depth research experience in fall prevention for older adults, RED-S (Relative Energy Deficiency in Sport), and sacroiliac dysfunction treatment.
+Her capstone research paper examined the validity of telehealth physical therapy (spoiler: it’s valid!).

-In addition to her professional endeavors, Liza is involved in community service, volunteering with organizations such as Here to Help, Where to Wheel, and Vermont Ski Adaptive.
-She comes from a family of healthcare practitioners, which has deeply influenced her passion for the field.
+Beyond the clinic, Liza is actively involved in community service, volunteering with Here to Help, Where to Wheel, and Vermont Ski Adaptive.
+Coming from a family of healthcare practitioners, her passion for the field runs deep.

 Doctor of Physical Therapy, BS Exercise & Movement Science, DPT

-Dan personifies Wayfinder’s spirit of grit and grace through his academic, professional, and personal history of high performance and overcoming personal health challenges.
+Dan personified Wayfinder’s spirit of grit and grace through his academic, professional, and personal history of high performance and overcoming personal health challenges.

-A native Vermonter, he excelled at the University of Vermont with a 4.0 GPA while earning a Bachelor of Science in Exercise and Movement Science in 2013, and his Doctorate of Physical Therapy in 2015.
+A native Vermonter, he excelled at the University of Vermont with a 4.0 GPA, earning a Bachelor of Science in Exercise and Movement Science in 2013 and his Doctorate of Physical Therapy in 2015.

-Not content with his hard work at UVM, postgrad, Dan moved to Eugene, Oregon to pursue an 18-month manual therapy residency with global experts at the Institute of Physical Art’s Functional Manual Therapy program.
+Not content with his hard work at UVM, after graduation Dan moved to Eugene, Oregon to pursue an 18-month manual therapy residency with global experts at the Institute of Physical Art’s Functional Manual Therapy program.

-He has enhanced these skills while healing patients in Chittenden County with active listening, compassion, and caring to help patients quickly return to their highest level of function - a fundamental approach that aligns with Wayfinder’s ethos.
-He has a great track record of healing a broad range of sports-related injuries including soccer, basketball, equestrian, cycling, running, swimming, and triathlon.
+He continued to hone these skills while healing patients in Chittenden County through active listening, compassion, and care—helping people quickly return to their highest level of function.
+His approach reflected Wayfinder’s core ethos.
+Dan had an exceptional track record of treating a wide range of sports-related injuries, including those from soccer, basketball, equestrian sports, cycling, running, swimming, and triathlon.

-He greatly enjoys treating patients of all ages and abilities, coming up with unique solutions for individual problems, and allowing people to return to a better quality of life.
-It has always been about meeting people where they’re at and coaching them through the rehabilitative process.
-With open communication and trust, much can be achieved.
+He took great joy in working with patients of all ages and abilities, developing individualized solutions to help them return to a better quality of life.
+For Dan, it was always about meeting people where they were and coaching them through the rehabilitative process.
+He believed that with open communication and trust, much could be achieved.

-When Dan isn’t helping patients he pursues his passions of road cycling, swimming, hiking, and enjoying life with his wife Nicole, and their two dogs.
+Outside of work, Dan found joy in road cycling, swimming, hiking, and spending time with his wife, Nicole, and their two beloved dogs.

 Dr. brogna with Jarret Berman